dianaluepke/bridgefoundry.github.io/_posts/2017-12-20-the-real-magic-of-bridge-foundry.md

 I’ve been associated consistently with Bridge Foundry (formerly known as RailsBridge) since at least 2010.
 I started as a student, then became a volunteer teaching assistant, then I started organizing events.
 As the organization grew and new “bridges” were added and workshops were being held world wide, I began mentoring new organizers and then once Bridge Foundry got off the ground, I became their first paid employee.

 I often find myself clarifying just what Bridge Foundry is about to people.
 Firstly: While we are about enhancing the diversity of the software engineering community, we are an INCLUSIVE community and we do allow all walks of life into our workshops.
-The reason why: we WELCOME the people who typically dominate the industry to be in attendance at an event that is lead by people who are not usually in the majority.
+The reason why: we WELCOME the people who typically dominate the industry to be in attendance at an event that is led by people who are not usually in the majority.
 And to see that those underrepresented people are sharp, capable and intelligent too.

 But here’s the thing: -- hold onto your hats: It’s NOT just about teaching people to code.
 NOPE.
 It’s not!